-When the housing bubble burst in 2007, a slew of scam artists started targeting those who were most vulnerable – homeowners struggling to make their mortgage payments and facing foreclosure.
+When the housing bubble burst in 2007, a slew of scam artists started targeting homeowners facing foreclosure.
 It quickly became difficult to sort the real help from false hopes.
 Consumers around the country were scammed out of thousands of dollars, and even their homes.

 It’s important to know that legitimate help is widely available.
 The U.S. Department of Housing and Urban Development (HUD) has approved nonprofit housing counseling agencies nationwide to provide foreclosure prevention services free of charge.
 Click here to find a HUD-approved agency in your state.
-You can also call the HOPE NOW national hotline for guidance 24/7: 1 (888) 995-HOPE.
+You can also call the HOPE NOW national hotline for guidance 24/7: 888-95-HOPE.

-To help you better decipher legitimate assistance from rip-offs, we’ve compiled six signs of housing scams:
+To help you better determine legitimate assistance from rip-offs, we’ve compiled six signs of housing scams:

-- Loan Modification Guarantees – A HUD-approved housing counselor will never guarantee that your home loan can be modified.
+A HUD-approved housing counselor will never guarantee a home loan modification.
 There are numerous factors that impact the likelihood of a modification, and the lender – not the housing assistance program – has the ultimate say.
 Legitimate housing counselors will guide you through the loan modification process, advocate on your behalf and explain your options.

-- E-mail and Phone Solicitations for Financial Information – Housing counselors do not initially solicit or request personal financial information over the phone or e-mail.
-While ongoing support and communication can be conducted by phone or e-mail, the initial documentation needed for the loan modification process should be collected and signed in person.
-In certain situations, especially when proximity to a housing counseling agency is a factor, documentation may be transferred through mail and/or fax.
+Housing counselors do not initially solicit or request personal financial information over the phone or e-mail.
+While ongoing support and communication is available by phone or email, the initial documentation needed for the loan modification process should be collected and signed in person.
+In certain situations, especially when proximity to a housing counseling agency is a factor, you may send documentation via mail or fax.

-- Leaseback Schemes – Be suspicious of anyone asking you to engage in a rent-to-own program.
+Be suspicious of anyone asking you to engage in a rent-to-own program.
 Some scammers may ask you to surrender the title to your home and then stay in the home as a renter.
 They promise that they will allow you to buy back the home when you recover financially.
-These scammers typically have no intention of selling you the home, and instead evict you and your family or require exorbitant rent payments.
+These scammers typically have no intention of selling you the home, and instead evict you or require exorbitant rent payments.